Sections of this article

 Engineering innovations continue to push the boundaries of watchmaking, with advancements in materials, manufacturing techniques, and energy efficiency, although feats of engineering are now often used as impressive accomplishments in their own right, for the way they look, or for their relationship to horological history, rather than their functional value.

-Fine jewelry has played an equally crucial role in the evolution of watches, transforming them into exquisite objets d’art.
-The marriage of horology and jewelry design began early in the history of watches, since they were only available to the wealthy, and often decorated.
+Fine jewellery has played an equally crucial role in the evolution of watches, transforming them into exquisite objets d’art.
+The marriage of horology and jewellery design began early in the history of watches, since they were only available to the wealthy, and often decorated.
 While pocket watches for men focused on timekeeping functionality, early wristwatches were very much decorative items for women, and much less accurate than the pocket watches of the time.

 The incorporation of gemstones, precious metals, and intricate detailing elevates watches to the realm of high-end luxury.
 Brands like Cartier, Patek Philippe, and Rolex have become synonymous with both precision engineering and fine craftsmanship.
-Jewelry-inspired elements, such as diamond-encrusted dials, gem-set bezels, and intricately designed bracelets, contribute to the aesthetic appeal of luxury watches.
+Jewellery-inspired elements, such as diamond-encrusted dials, gem-set bezels, and intricately designed bracelets, contribute to the aesthetic appeal of luxury watches.

-In the contemporary era, engineering and fine jewelry have synergized to produce watches that seamlessly blend technical innovation with creative beauty.
+In the contemporary era, engineering and fine jewellery have synergized to produce watches that seamlessly blend technical innovation with creative beauty.
 The use of innovative materials like ceramic and carbon composites, coupled with meticulous gem-setting techniques, demonstrates the convergence of these two influences.

-The two major influences on watch design so far, have been engineering and fine jewelry.
+The two major influences on watch design so far, have been engineering and fine jewellery.
 Engineering is now often used for purposes other than its timekeeping functionality, such as can be seen with the beautiful and impressive HM9 Sapphire Vision from MB&F:

 How Watch Advertising Evolved